wbstclair/fansite-analytics/README.md

 	datetime
 	sys

 The python script which implements these features leverages 2 classes, topList and securityCheck—both of which use hashmaps to maintain near O(1) runspeed scaling up to millions of unique hosts and resources.
+While it does not pass tests for blocked, the blocked test difference is only from quote-kind present in the test script (but, seemingly, not in the log file).

 topList documentation:

 	topList is a class for managing rankings of names based on a metric.
 The top listLength number of rankings will be maintained, with all other names and scores summed in a hashmap self.memoHash.